Tournus tourism & sightseeing

 Hotel Dieu and Musée Greuze

-Another highlight in the town, well worth a visit and the 5 euro entrance fee is the Hotel Dieu.
+Another highlight in Tournus, well worth a visit (and the 5 euro entrance fee) is the Hotel Dieu.
 The Hotel Dieu was originally the city hospital and dates from the 17th century.

-There is also a wonderful pharmacy with gleaming wood and glass cabinets hold rows and rows blue and white earthenware pots each for different herbs and medecines.
+There is also a wonderful pharmacy with gleaming wood where glass cabinets hold rows and rows of blue and white earthenware pots, each for different herbs and medecines.
 The ceiling is painted with a scene of cherubs in the heavens.
 The pharmacy is one of the oldest in France.